Chris-Koenig/terraform-provider-fabric/docs/resources/workspace.md

 ### Required

 - `name` (String) name of the workspace.
-Max Size is 200 characters
+Max Size is 200 characters.

 ### Optional